Skip to content

 • One contemporary monologue

-• Two contrasting dance pieces (one ballet and one jazz or contemporary)
+• Two contrasting dance pieces (one ballet and one in style of choice)

 • Wildcard (optional)